 The machine can be used in Auto or Manual without using the auto cycle feature.
 Enter a program that will be used on the work piece.
 Position the cutterhead at the centering position like normal.
 Center the machine manually or by using the Center button.
 To start boring press the spindle start button and then the down arrow.
 The machine will start to feed down at programmed speeds until the third stop is reached.
-Depending if you are in the auto or manual mode the machine will retract or stop as described above.
+Depending if you are in auto or manual the machine will retract or stop as described above.
+If the machine is in Auto it will proceed to the next programmed horizontal stop and then go to its vertical zero position.
+The machine will rest at this place until further action is taken.